 V.C.
-Program Evaluation and I mprovement V. O. I I OMI UIII vaiuatioii alla i
+Program Evaluation and Improvement

-- V.C.1.
-The program director must appoint the Program Evaluation Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement process.
-(Core) - V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one fellow.
-(Core) - V.C.1.b) Program Evaluation Committee responsibilities must include: - V.C.1.b).(1) acting as an advisor to the program director, through program oversight; (Core) - V.C.1.b).(2) review of the program's self-determined goals and progress toward meeting them: (Core) - V.C.1.b).(3) guiding ongoing program improvement, including development of new goals, based upon outcomes; - and, (Core) - V.C.1.b).(4) review of the current operating environment to identify strengths, challenges, opportunities, and threats as related to the program's mission and aims.
-(Core)
+V.C.1.
+The program director must appoint the Program Evaluation Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement process. ^(Core) V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one fellow. ^(Core) V.C.1.b) Program Evaluation Committee responsibilities must include: V.C.1.b).(1) acting as an advisor to the program director, through program oversight; ^(Core) V.C.1.b).(2) review of the program's self-determined goals and progress toward meeting them; ^(Core) V.C.1.b).(3) guiding ongoing program improvement, including development of new goals, based upon outcomes; and, ^(Core)